 One at a time, she sent tickets back to the old country to bring her siblings to New York.
 With each new family member who arrived, earning power increased and more tickets could be purchased more quickly.
 Eventually the entire family of eight was reunited in on the Lower East Side of New York City.
 Helen married her true love, moved way out to the country (now the Bronx) and had eight children of her own.

 This is the story of how immigrant families made the United States great.
 The author hopes this story will change minds today about immigration and help everyone to see how the many races and cultures in the United States enrich our lives today.
 Stitching A Life was published by She Writes Press .

 Stitching A Life is available on Amazon here, in soft cover and for Kindle.

 Loss of Deliverance, A Story of a Young Woman’s Adventures in the Drug Trade

-In 2014, Loss of Deliverance, Mary Helen’s first novel, was published.
-This is a fast paced story of a young woman who gets over her head in the drug trade of the 1960s.
-What started out as stimulating excitement gradually turns to danger and exposure.
-Gradually she realizes that she is caught up in a harsh trade, one that forces her to separate herself from others in a web of lies and complications.
-She reaches the conclusion that she must change her life.
+In 2014, Loss of Deliverance, Mary Helen Fein’s first novel, was published.
+This is a fast-paced story of a young woman who gets over her head in the drug trade of the 1960s.
+What started out as stimulating excitement gradually turns into danger and exposure.
+Eventually she realizes that she is caught up in a harsh world, one that forces her to separate herself from others in a web of lies and complications.
+She rconcldes that she must change her life.
 This is the story of how this young woman finds her compass, faces facts, and makes her way into a better life.

 This book will appeal to young people finding their way in the world, and to all those who lived through the wild times of the 1960s and 1970s.
 It’s available on Amazon here.